autocrossblog/autocrossblog_astro/src/content/post/2007/2007-05-07-first-weekend-in-may-240z-work.md

 ---
+tags: [ [ 240z, datsun ] ]
+author: "chris"
 publishDate: 2007-05-07T00:44:12+00:00
-title: "First weekend in May, 240Z work!"
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2007/first-weekend-in-may-240z-work"
 excerpt: "Join us for a weekend of car restoration, from the hunt for intake manifold plugs to welding a new floor pan.
 Photos included."
-author: chris
-url: 'first-weekend-in-may-240z-work'
-tags:  [ 240z, datsun ]
-updateDate: 2024-11-15T12:15:17-06:00
+title: "First weekend in May, 240Z work!"
 ---

 Dad and I got a bit done on the car this weekend.
 I've created two videos, one from Saturday, one from Sunday.